 Trebbiano Spoletino, Umbria Bianco IGP, 2018.
 12.5%

 Spoletino is the estate’s sole white wine, and there’s an awful lot to enjoy.
 It shows a pale golden colour, with gentle floral and white fruit aromatics.
-On the palate, there’s a full-body which belies its modest alcohol, with flavours of lime and quince.
-Excellent balance, before a long length with a savoury and smoky finish.
+On the palate, there’s a full-body that belies its modest alcohol, with flavours of lime and quince.
+Again, excellent balance, before a long length with a savoury and smoky finish.
 There’s no wood maturation involved, though you might think otherwise, given the smooth texture and hints of smoke.

 Rosa della Chiesa, Umbria Rosato IGP, 2019.
 12.5%